digojs/tsdocparser/README.md

 # TSDocParser
-Document comment parser for TypeScript & JavaScript.
+TSDocParser is a documentation comment core parser for TypeScript & JavaScript.

-This libaray is designed to parse TypeScript & JavaScript source code and create a data json which you can do more with.
-It does not create full html documents for you.
+It reads documentation comments(The well known JSDoc format like `/** ... */`) from TypeScript & JavaScript source files and products a json file, which you can do more with(e.g. generate html files).

+If you are looking for a full html document generator, go to [TSDoc](https://www.npmjs.com/package/tsdoc)

 ## Usage
 ```bash